Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Hyperparameter Settings

 \item \textbf{Optimizer/Inference:} The methods, including ME, MVE, BBB, as well as the warm-up of the proposed cooperative learning strategy, are trained via \textit{Adam} for $20000$ epochs with a learning rate of $0.001$ (0.01 for training ELBO), in which the MC-Dropout has a Dropout rate of 0.1 for each layer.
 As for the pSGLD, we set the burn-in epoch to be 5000 and collected 150 posterior samples every 100 epochs (In total 20000 epochs, which is the same as that of \textit{Adam}).
 For the additional variance network of the proposed cooperative learning strategy, we use \textit{Adam} to train for $10000$ epochs with an early stopping of 100 epochs.
 The batch size is set to be $256$ for all approaches.

 \item \textbf{Hyperparameter selection:} We split each dataset into train-test by $80\%\text{-}20\%$ randomly 20 times.
 In addition, the train set is further divided into $80\%\text{-}20\%$ for training and validation.
 We search for the best learning rate within $\left\{ 10^{-4}, 3\cdot10^{-4}, 10^{-3}, 3\cdot10^{-3}, 7\cdot10^{-4} \right\}$ and as well as record the best epoch utilizing the validation NLL loss.
 After finding the best learning rate and epoch, the final model is trained using all training data points, and metrics are calculated for the test set.
 It is noted that the presented results of MVE ($\beta\text{-NLL}$) in \cref{tab:rmse_uci} and \cref{tab:tll_uci} are the overall best results among $\left\{ \beta=0.0, \beta=0.25, \beta=0.5, \beta=0.75, \beta=1.0 \right\}$.
-We also conducted a grid search for BNN-Homo methods for suitable constant noise, where the space is set between zero and one, with 10 different values given the consideration of similar computational resources.
 For the proposed cooperative learning strategy, we feed all the data to \cref{alg: CUQalgorithm} and set the iteration $K=2$.

 \end{itemize}